M61ss/Linux/Customization/Grub.md

 Keep the [official documentation](https://www.gnu.org/software/grub/manual/grub/grub.html) as reference to edit GRUB's configuration files.

 As general rule, to edit basic function of GRUB, you should edit `/etc/default/grub` file.
 Anyway, you could need to check or fix information in `/boot/grub/grub.cfg` or `/etc/grub.d` for advanced GRUB customizations.
+\
+Themes are stored in `/boot/grub/themes`.
+Every theme should be contained into a folder which should contain a file named `theme.txt`.

 ### Reload GRUB